-The international festival catalogue and festival website will include the following credits: original title, international title, director, running time, country(ies) of production, year of production, premiere status, production company, producer, and sales contact including email address.
+The international festival catalogue and festival website will include the following credits: original title, international title, director, running time, country(ies) of production, premiere year, premiere status, production company, producer, and sales contact including email address.
 For films in competition, the director’s portrait photo and filmography will be printed in the international catalogue.

 All submitted films are requested in the entry form to provide a selection of stills in high resolution (print quality) which the festival will be free to use for promotional and press purposes.

 Films selected for the festival are requested to provide a trailer and a downloadable video file of the final version of the film (preferably in the h.264 format) for internal and press use, possible digital screenings and for CPH:MARKET (see 4.6.).
 All submitted films are asked to provide a trailer which the festival will be free to upload to its own channels and embed on its website.
 If a trailer is already publicly available, the festival will be free to upload and embed it in order to promote the film and its selection.
 The festival has permission to use excerpts from selected films, with a maximum of 3 minutes, nationally and internationally for promotional purposes (for short films, the total duration of the excerpts is not to exceed more than 10% of the film’s running time).